DIVISION “AF” UPDATE

 Delivery of Documents

-All paperwork for the Judge's review (courtesy copies of notice of hearings and/or motions, agreed orders, proposed orders, proposed final judgments, memos of law, briefs, responses, case law, etc..) must either be sent to the Judge's office via u.s. regular mail, fed ex, ups, or via hand-delivery (to the 1st floor drop box) in the main courthouse.
+All paperwork for the Judge's review (courtesy copies of notice of hearings and/or motions, memos of law, briefs, responses, case law, etc..) must either be sent to the Judge's office via u.s. regular mail, fed ex, ups, or via hand-delivery (to the 1st floor drop box) in the main courthouse.
 Our office does not accept the foregoing via e-mail.

 Please note that this is not our divisional instructions.
-You will find our instructions here.
+You will find our instructions on the Divisional Instructions page.

 Clerk's Office Hours